-- c) Assist the USFWS and CDFG in predator control, prior to and during the least tern nesting season during the construction period. - d) Visually monitor and report to USACE field representative and Environmental Resources Branch (ERB) biologist any turbidity from project dredging which extends over greater than 6.5-acres of shallow Outer Harbor waters. - MM BIO-3 Protect Least Tern Nesting Sites.
-If California least tern nests are found outside of the known least tern colonies during construction, the biologist shall determine the affected area and notify the USACE field representative and Environmental Resources Branch (ERB) biologist, and USACE shall halt work as appropriate.
+- c) Assist the USFWS and CDFG in predator control, prior to and during the California least tern nesting season during the construction period. - d) Visually monitor and report to USACE field representative and Environmental Resources Branch (ERB) biologist any turbidity from project dredging which extends over greater than 6.5 acres (2.6 ha) of shallow Outer Harbor waters. - MM BIO-3 Protect Least Tern Nesting Sites.
+If California least tern nests are found outside of the known California least tern colonies during construction, the biologist shall determine the affected area and notify the USACE field representative and Environmental Resources Branch (ERB) biologist, and USACE shall halt work as appropriate.
 The USACE shall notify the USFWS and CDFG immediately.
-The USACE will then determine any potential effect to the tern and consult with the USFWS pursuant to Section 7 of the ESA as appropriate. - MM BIO-4 Apply Mitigation Credits.
-The POLA shall offset the loss of marine habitat from the Eelgrass Habitat Area above-water portion of the containment dike, Berths 243-245 disposal site, and Northwest Slip site by using existing mitigation credits from the Bolsa Chica Mitigation Bank, in accordance with provisions of the Memorandum of Agreement (MOA) governing its use.
-The loss of 12.4 acres (5.0 ha) of Inner Harbor habitat from Berths 243-245 and the Northwest Slip would require 6.2 credits (acres) (calculated at 0.5 credits per acre of Inner Harbor habitat lost).
+The USACE will then determine any potential effect to the California least tern and consult with the USFWS pursuant to Section 7 of the ESA as appropriate. - MM BIO-4 Transplant Pickleweed.
+Pickleweed in areas to be filled at the Northwest Slip shall be salvaged prior to filling and replanted at a 1:1 mitigation ratio in suitable habitat in the harbor or off site.
+A final mitigation plan consistent with USACE habitat mitigation and monitoring guidelines will be prepared prior to permit issuance and the Record of Decision for the Proposed Action. - MM BIO-5 Apply Mitigation Credits.
+The POLA shall offset the loss of marine habitat from the Eelgrass Habitat Area above-water portion of the containment dike, Berths 243-245 disposal site and Northwest Slip site by using existing mitigation credits from the Bolsa Chica Mitigation Bank, in accordance with provisions of the Memorandum of Agreement (MOA) governing its use.
+The loss of 12.4 acres (5.0 ha) of Inner Harbor habitat from Berths 243-245 and the Northwest Slip would require 6.2 credits (acres) (calculated at 0.5 credits per acre of Inner Harbor habitat lost) from that bank.
 The loss of 1.7 acres (0.7 ha) of shallow water from the Eelgrass Habitat Area above-water portion of the containment dike would require no more than 2.6 Outer Harbor Bank credits (calculated at 1.5 credits for each acre of shallow habitat lost; this conservatively assumes that all of the dike would be on shallow Outer Harbor habitat (1.5:1), but a portion is on deep (1:1) and will be debited from available credits are available in this bank).